mui/material-ui/docs/src/pages/customization/palette/palette.md

 - primary - used to represent primary interface elements for a user.
 - secondary - used to represent secondary interface elements for a user.
 - error - used to represent interface elements that the user should be made aware of.
+- warning - used to represent potentially dangerous actions or important messages.
+- info - used to present information to the user that is neutral and not necessarily important.
+- success - used to indicate a successful completion of an action that user triggered.

 The default palette uses the shades prefixed with `A` (`A200`, etc.) for the secondary intention, and the un-prefixed shades for the other intentions.